flux-framework/flux-operator/examples/experimental/bursting/broker/README.md

 gcloud compute firewall-rules create flux-cluster-test-node-port --allow tcp:30093
 ```

-Then figure out the node that the service is running from:
+Then figure out the node that the service is running from (we are interested in lead broker flux-sample-0-*)

 ```bash
 $ kubectl get pods -o wide -n flux-operator